Attorneys often ask us how a settlement check can impact a client’s Medicare benefits.

 Since Medicare is an entitlement benefit and not a needs-based program, a client who receives legal settlement won’t lose their Medicare benefits.
 It will not be impacted when a client receives a settlement.
 The client can be at ease when receiving a settlement check, knowing that their Medicare benefits will not be affected in any way.

 If there’s a Medicare lien, it needs to be taken care of from the date of injury to the date of settlement.
+Not reporting any settlement resulting from any personal injury claims within 60 days can result in substantial fines—which can go as high as $1,000 per day.

 If it’s a case where Medicare will be paying future, injury-related medical care for a client, Medicare’s future interest in the client’s settlement should be considered to decide whether or not a Medicare Set Aside (MSA) account or another arrangement should be established.

-Impact of a Settlement on Medicaid
+What Is the Impact of a Settlement on Medicaid?

 Medicaid is a needs-based government benefit, whereas Medicare is an entitlement program.
-If the client is receiving Medicaid, then settlement planning is needed before sending the client a settlement check to protect their Medicare benefits.
+If the client is receiving Medicaid, then settlement planning is needed before sending the client a settlement check to protect their Medicaid benefits.

 If you’re not sure whether your client is receiving Medicare or Medicaid, or have any questions regarding client benefits when settling a case, give us a call.
 We’d be happy to help.